-Class size is an average of twenty, with one Form teacher per group plus several visiting teachers for subjects such as Art, Gym, Singing, Computer Science and Music.
+Class size is an average of twenty, with one Form teacher per group plus several visiting teachers for subjects such as Art, Gym, Singing, Information Technology and Music.
 The key subject areas in the curriculum are English, Spanish, Mathematics, Science and Social Subjects.

 English is the working language throughout the whole school.
 Pupils are expected to use English at all times except during Spanish and Physical Education lessons.
 By the time pupils finish Form VI they can read, speak and write fluently in English and are fully prepared to initiate their secondary studies in whichever institution they choose.

 Spanish is introduced in the curriculum in Form I and the official programme authorized by the Uruguayan Educational Authorities is applied.

 At the end of Form VI students sit for Examen de Egreso which enables them to enter secondary school.

 Our academic year begins in March and finishes in the month of December.
 There is a one-week holiday at Easter and then two weeks in July and one in September following what national authorities suggest.

 The School’s timetable caters for a full, well-rounded education with the proper challenge at each stage of development while it allows children to enjoy other activities after school time.

 The morning bell rings at 9:00 a.m. sharp, and pupils should be at school as from 8.45.
 Punctuality is a practice we want to instil in our pupils as latecomers acquire a bad habit from an early age, disrupt lessons and give a poor example.
 We kindly ask Parents for cooperation in this respect.

 Our school uniform is available in Boomerang (Solano García 2525 – Phone: 2712 1451 / 2712 0317) and JP Uniformes (Pablo de María 909 – Phone: 2419 1796)